Portal (series): History

 Valve included a co-operative play mode, based on their own observations and stories from players about working out the solutions to Portal's puzzles in a group environment.
 With this feature, they sought the ability to enable cross-platform play of Portal 2 between computers and consoles through Steamworks.
-This led to a surprise reveal by Newell that not only would Portal 2 be on the PlayStation 3 platform, after previously stating the difficulties in supporting this console, but that it would include support for cross-platform play between personal computers and PlayStation 3 players through a limited Steamworks interface.
-Valve brought in writer Jay Pinkerton formerly with National Lampoon, and Left 4 Dead writer Chet Faliszek to assist Wolpaw with the larger story.
-They built on the character of the Aperture Science facility, providing a deeper story for GLaDOS and Aperture's CEO Cave Johnson, as well as developing several concepts for "personality cores" ultimately to the creation of the Wheatley core character.
+This led to a surprise reveal by Newell that Portal 2 would be released on the PlayStation 3, despite previously expressing how he felt about the difficulties in supporting the console, and that it would include support for cross-platform play between the PC and PS3 versions through a limited Steamworks interface.
+Valve brought in writer Jay Pinkerton, who had formerly worked on National Lampoon, as well as Left 4 Dead writer Chet Faliszek to assist Wolpaw with the larger story.
+They built on the character of the Aperture Science facility, providing a deeper story for GLaDOS and Aperture's CEO Cave Johnson, as well as developing several concepts for "personality cores" that ultimately led to the creation of Wheatley.

-Portal 2 was similarly released with high praise with a 95 out of 100 score on Metacritic.
+Portal 2 received similar acclaim to its predecessor at launch, garnering a Metacritic score of 95 out of 100.
 Valve has continued to support the game through the release of two separate downloadable content packages, one introducing a new co-operative campaign, and a second that incorporated an easy-to-learn level editor that allowed players to make their own test chambers and share these through the Steam Workshop to others.
-Further on this, Valve has created a special version of the Portal level editor to be used alongside its "Steam in Schools" program as a means of using the game and editor to teach students about physics, math, and other lessons; Valve released this version of Portal 2 free for educational use.
-Exploring options for a full-scale VR game in 2017, Valve experimented with Portal, but found the portal systems disorienting in VR; instead, they returned to the Half-Life series and released Half-Life: Alyx in 2020.
+An alternate version of Portal 2 designed for educational use was developed for Valve's Steam for Schools program, and was made available for free.
+While experimenting with VR systems in 2017, Valve attempted to implement Portal-like gameplay, but early playtesters found the game's titular mechanic disorienting in VR.
+Valve instead returned to the Half-Life series and released Half-Life: Alyx in 2020.